3DAlgoLab/BitVLA/README.md

 *Note that we provide the master weights of BitVLA and perform online quantization.
 For actual memory savings, you may quantize the weights offline to 1.58-bit precision.
 We recommend using the [bitnet.cpp](https://github.com/microsoft/bitnet) inference framework to accurately measure the reduction in inference cost.*

+*Due to limited resources, we have not yet pre-trained BitVLA on a large-scale robotics dataset.
+We are actively working to secure additional compute resources to conduct this pre-training.*

 ## Vision-Language